DiffPD: Differentiable Projective Dynamics: Limitations and Future Work

-Third, although DiffPD speeds up the standard Newton's method in both forward simulation and backpropagation among all examples in the paper, the speedup is less significant for locomotion tasks (4-6 times in our examples).
+Fourth, although DiffPD is substantially faster than standard Newton's method when assumptions in PD hold, the speedup is less significant for locomotion tasks (4-6 times in our examples).
 We suspect it is the inclusion of contact that slows down DiffPD both in forward simulation and in backpropagation.
-Therefore, a more comprehensive analysis on the assumption of sparse contact in Sec.~\ref{sec:collision} would possibly reveal the source of inefficiency.
+Therefore, a more comprehensive analysis on the assumption of sparse contact in Sec.~\ref{sec:contact} would possibly reveal the source of inefficiency.
 Specifically, removing such an assumption would be much desired to unlock contact-rich applications, e.g., cloth simulation or manipulation.

 Finally, there is room for improving the optimization strategies that can better leverage the benefits of gradients.
 In all our examples, we couple gradient information with gradient-based continuous optimization methods.
 Being inherently local, such methods inevitably suffer from terminating at local minima prematurely especially when the loss function has a non-convex landscape.
 It is worth exploring the field of global optimization methods or even combining ideas from gradient-free strategies, e.g., genetic algorithms or reinforcement learning, to present a more robust global optimization algorithm specialized for differentiable simulation.